BBaCode/moneybee/README.md

 - This project was the final capstone project for my bootcamp at Brainstation
 - We were given just under 2 weeks to build it from start to finish
 - The purpose of this app is to teach users about personal finance (primarily focused on high schoolers/college students)
+- I believe deeply that financial literacy should be taught nationally across the US so that graduating students have at least some idea about the impact of money on their lives.
+Its not about making a million dollars, but being smart with what you do have! (in my opinion)

 ## Technologies Used